Sign Up for PBC News

 “With Martinez, it was an uppercut, a hook and a straight right that shattered his nose.
 He literally leaked out like a pint of blood," said Romero.
 "Figueroa was a masterpiece that I thought should have been a knockout of the year, ending with an uppercut on the chin and a hook that knocked him out cold.
 With Cardones, I pawed with my left, hurt him with a right hand and it was over."

-Romero’s last victory in February was a two-knockdown, second-round knockout of Arturs Ahmetovs, who entered at 5-0 with two knockouts.
+In February 2020, Romero notched a two-knockdown, second-round knockout of Arturs Ahmetovs, who entered at 5-0 with two knockouts.